Bielefeld University: Protests against tuition fees

 Bielefeld University was one of the centers of student protests in the fight against the introduction of tuition fees.
 In the course of the protests, the central hall and the university president's office were occupied by protesting students for over a month.

-In a vote organised by the AStA and the students parliament, about 94 percent of the participants voted against the introduction of tuition fees, although only 22 percent of the students cast their vote.
-This is comparable to similar results at other German universities.

 In its session of 12 July 2006, the university senate decided to introduce tuition fees of €500 per semester, beginning in 2007.

 In August 2006, a universal key for the university went missing during a senate session.
 After that, multiple cases of arson and defacement of university property were reported.
 University president Dieter Timmermann was a particular target of these attacks.
-The cost of the damage, mainly due to the replacement of thousands of locks, was estimated at over a million euros.
+The cost of the damage, mainly due to the replacement of thousands of locks; the costs amounted to several hundred thousand euros.

+Tuition fees in North Rhine-Westphalia were abolished again for the winter semester 2011/2012.